sthurston99/ahk-scripts/README.md

 ### Ctrl+r

 This is meant to go on top of the reply shortcut.
 On press, it will pass through the shortcut to Outlook, opening the editor pane to reply to a message.
 It will then automatically copy the info from the "to" line, parse a regex on it extracting the first name, then paste it back into the body of the editor with a boilerplate greeting attached.
 This, combined with a signature that already includes a boilerplate sign-off, makes it so that I only have to focus on writing boilerplate body messages.

+## TicketTemplate.ahk

+I use Ranger MSP (Previously Commit) at work as the primary ticketing software.
+Having to set up tickets manually all the time is a pain, and when someone calls in, you have to be quick with getting info in.
+These are a bunch of quick scripts to help speed up data entry.

+### Ctrl+n

+Creates a new ticket in the system, and automatically fills out a quick boilerplate header.
+To be used in combination with other inputs to generate full tickets.

+### Ctrl+Shift+e

+Pulls all the relevant info from a client who emails in, scraping it directly from Outlook.
+This is used in combination with an Outlook Macro to copy the sender name to the clipboard to be inserted back into Ranger.